American University Washington College of Law,

 Women’s Council on Energy and the Environment

-Nicole understands that her electric and natural gas clients have varying comfort levels when dealing with matters before the Federal Energy Regulatory Commission (FERC), and she works with each client to provide a regulatory strategy tailored to their business goals.
+Nicole understands that her clients have varying comfort levels when dealing with matters before FERC, and she collaborates closely with each client to provide a regulatory strategy tailored to her client's unique business goals.